cbeck88/signal-gateway/README.md

 * **Prometheus querying** - With access to the prometheus query API, you can query metrics and generate plots directly from signal.
 * **AI integration** - Can't remember PromQL syntax or the names of your metrics?
 Connect it to claude, and ask claude to generate plots for you.
 Claude also sees the log messages, retains context on the system, and can help you troubleshoot.

-Additionally, admins can send "commands" with semantics interpreted by your services elsewhere in the cluster, if you configure this.
+Additionally, admins can send "commands" with semantics interpreted by your services, if support is configured.

 * **Secured by Signal** - Signal messages are a form of authenticated encryption, tied to your device.
 You can take the safety numbers from the app and put them in the `signal-gateway` config.
-Then, even if your phone number is simjacked, and you don't have registration lock enabled, an attacker won't be able to send commands that are accepted by the `signal-gateway`.
+Then, even if your phone number is simjacked, and the attacker bypasses registration lock somehow, they won't be able to send messages that are accepted by the `signal-gateway`, without physical access to your device.

 * **Extensible**

 The project is designed as both a library and a binary.
 You can either use the configurable binary (`signal-gateway-bin`) that is offered as a default, or use the library `signal-gateway` and customize it for your needs.
 This allows you to add custom handling for admin commands, expose additional tools to the AI integration, and so on.

+It's actually a workspace with multiple libraries, so that you can mix and match what features you want without pulling in unnecessary stuff, or easily swap in alternative implementations of different parts.

+* **Free**

+Created to simplify devops for projects on a shoestring budget.
+This project will remain free and open-source.

 ## Requirements